OpusCapita/fsm-workflow/README.md

 ## FSM workflow (for Node.js)

 ### Introduction
-Workflow is based on Finite State Machine implemented in JS using promises.
+[Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) is implemented in JS using [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)s.

-- state is stored in the business object related to workflow, not in an extra workflow object.
-Multiple workflows could be defined for one business object, it means that for each workflow owns state field should be use
+- state is stored in the business object related to workflow(machine), not in an extra workflow generic object.
+Multiple workflows could be defined for one business object, it means that for each workflow own state field should be used
 - one state per workflow execution (no parallelism)
 - actions are executed in the transition, not in the node/state
 - no event sending inside the workflow itself (in action)
-- no variables in state workflow: all variables/data need to be stored in the business objects (e.g. invoice)
+- no variables in state workflow: all variables/data need to be stored in the business objects
 - events: visible/available in UI as action buttons for the user
 - workflow definition stored as JSON
 - guard support (transition/event availability is defined via condition/expression/function = guard)
-- hierarchical states machines are not supported
+- hierarchical states are not supported

 #### Notes